St Hugh's College, Oxford: Notable alumni

 In science and academia, mathematical child prodigy Ruth Lawrence joined the college in 1983 aged 12.
 Dorothy Bishop, a psychologist specialising in developmental disorders, studied at St Hugh's.
-Other academics include sociologist and intelligence researcher Noah Carl; philosopher Gertrude Elizabeth Margaret Anscombe, linguist and revivalist Ghil'ad Zuckermann and mathematician Mary Cartwright.
-Another mathematician, Jillian Beardwood, known for her solution to the travelling salesman problem, graduated from St Hugh's with first-class honours in 1956.
+Other academics include sociologist and intelligence researcher Noah Carl; philosopher Gertrude Elizabeth Margaret Anscombe; linguist and revivalist Ghil'ad Zuckermann; and mathematician Mary Cartwright.
+Another mathematician, Jillian Beardwood, known for her work on the travelling salesman problem, graduated from St Hugh's with first-class honours in 1956.